 The photograph taken today, and depicted below, shows the grave of Police Sgt Herbert Jackson in Stanley Military Cemetery.
 The tragedy is that having survived the war and the period of internment - he died in a savage shark attack whilst swimming at Tweed Bay beach adjacent to the civilian internment camp where he had been confined since January 1942.

-He was by all accounts a popular police officer aged 32 at time of death.
-Before the war he had worked in the Fingerprint Dept. He was originally scheduled to have been repatriated on Saturday 22nd on the British Aircraft Carrier HMS Smiter.
-His passage was delayed and although free he was still resident at Stanley Internment Camp which was increasingly deserted as internees left to man essential services in town or were repatriated on troop ships, hospital ships and fighting ships of the Royal Navy.
+He was, by all accounts, a popular police officer aged 32 at time of his death.
+Before the war he had worked in the Fingerprint Dept. He was originally scheduled to have been repatriated on 22 September on the British Aircraft Carrier HMS Smiter.
+His passage was delayed, and although free he was still resident at Stanley Internment Camp which was increasingly deserted as internees left to man essential services in town or were repatriated on troop ships, hospital ships and fighting ships of the Royal Navy.

-On Sunday afternoon he decided to go swimming at Tweed Bay Beach this popular pre-war swimming beach had been opened by the Japanese for internees to use during the summer months.
+On Sunday afternoon, 23 Serptember 1945, he decided to go swimming at Tweed Bay Beach this popular pre-war swimming beach had been opened by the Japanese for internees to use during the summer months.
 A few others were on the beach enjoying the afternoon sunshine.
 Herbert Jackson was swimming near the rocks close to the beach.